zerolfc/laravel-code-challenge/readme.md

 ### Restrictions and Requirements
 1. Please do **NOT** use any JS/AJAX to solve this challenge but build it in PHP.
-1. You can use any libraries you can find.
+1. Please do **NOT** use any Spotify-Specific libraries but use an API-agnostic library such as [Guzzle](http://docs.guzzlephp.org/en/stable/) or [HTTPlug](http://docs.php-http.org/en/latest/httplug/tutorial.html)
 1. This challenge doesn't focus on the UI.
 Do not spend too much time on layout/css.
 1. You should focus on code quality and structure.
 If possible and timely reasonable, also add tests.
 1. Wherever possible and reasonable, try to follow the [SOLID principles](https://en.wikipedia.org/wiki/SOLID)